 In Amplitude’s nine years of existence, we had a record year in 2021.
 We launched new products, saw more customer growth than ever before, expanded our team, and took the company to the public markets.
 Each of our employees, customers, partners, and investors played a critical role in getting us to where we are today, and I’m so thankful for the commitment to Amplitude’s success.
 I’m proud of what we’ve accomplished in 2021—below are just some of my favorite highlights.

-Witnessing the growth of digital optimization
+Witnessing the growth of digital analytics

 2021 was a year marked by an unprecedented level of digital product adoption.
 In fact, our first Product Report, released this fall, found that daily active users of digital products increased 54% from January 2020 to August 2021.

-We aren’t the only ones paying attention to the rise of digital optimization.
 This year, we made the list for Forbes’s Cloud 100, Deloitte’s Fast 500 and G2’s Best Software Products, where we ranked as the #22 customer favorite among all software products, and also ranked as a leader across eight G2 categories.
 In the G2 Winter 2022 report, Amplitude ranked #1 in Product Analytics for the fifth report in a row, and #1 in Mobile Analytics and Mobile App Analytics for the first time, indicating the industry at large is realizing the value of product and in-app analytics.

 Expanding our customer base